Moduli of polarised manifolds via canonical K\"ahler metrics: K ahler geometry of the moduli space

-Finally, suppose that $(\X,\H)\to B$ is a family of cscK manifolds.
-We show that $\H_{CM} \to B$ is isomorphic to the pullback $p^*\L$ through the moduli map $p: B \to \M$.
-The bundle $\L$ is defined through its transition functions, and the transition functions of $p^*\L$ are just the pullback of the transition functions.
-Cover $B$ by open sets $U_{\X_b}$ such that each $U_{\X_b}$ is mapped to the Kuranishi space for the fibre $(\X_b,\L_b)$.
+Finally, suppose that $(\X,\H_{\X})\to B$ is a family of cscK manifolds.
+We show that the induced CM line bundle which we denote $\L_{\CM,\X}\to B$ is isomorphic to the pullback $\psi^\L$ through the moduli map $\psi: B \to \M$.
+The bundle $\L$ is defined through its transition functions, and the transition functions of $\psi^*\L$ are just the pullback of these transition functions.
+Cover $B$ by open sets $U_{\X_b}$ such that each $U_{\X_b}$ is mapped to the Kuranishi space for the fibre $(\X_b,\H_{\X_b})$.
 We then have morphisms which is just the definition of the moduli map.
-By functoriality of the CM line bundle, through these morphisms we obtain a canonical isomorphism $\H_{CM}|_{U_{\X_b}} \cong p^*\L|_{U_{\X_b}}.$ As above, these local isomorphisms glue to a global isomorphism $\H_{CM} \cong p^*\L$ by the same transition function argument.
+By functoriality of the CM line bundle, through these morphisms we obtain a canonical isomorphism $\L_{\CM,\X}|_{U_{\X_b}} \cong \psi^*\L_{\CM}|_{U_{\X_b}}.$ As above, these local isomorphisms glue to a global isomorphism $\L_{\CM,\X} \cong \psi^*\L$ by the same transition function argument. \end{proof}